Malaysia And Islamic Finance

 The second institution, the Islamic Banking and Finance Institute of Malaysia (IBFIM) focuses on providing vocational training and also acts in a consultancy capacity to banks and firms that want to become Shariah-compliant.

-All these three components combined has propelled Malaysia to the top in the world of Islamic finance which in turn will inspire confidence in consumers and increase take-up.
+These three components combined has propelled Malaysia to the top in the world of Islamic finance which in turn will inspire confidence in consumers and increase take-up.

 Not familiar with Islamic Banking?
 Find out how it works here.